I have some somewhat shocking news: your child’s days in the crib are numbered. The time has come to move her to a toddler bed.

 I’ll be honest with you.
 Napping in a toddler bed is super hard.
 The temptation to reach out and grab the dinosaurs and toys on the shelf across the room can make settling down to a nap difficult.
 (If not impossible!)

 That said, most three-year-old children still need at least an hour or so of daytime sleep to avoid getting overtired at night, so don’t ditch those naps!
 An overtired child will wake more at night and rise earlier in the morning (before 6am).
-I know that seems bizarre, but after five years of sleep coaching, I can testify that it’s totally true.
+I know that seems bizarre, but after six years of sleep coaching, I can testify that it’s totally true.

 Here are a few pointers to keep in mind when it comes to adding naps in a toddler bed: